dfranco-projects/light-thinking-model/README.md

     └── rl_integration.ipynb   # Experiments linking the model with RL
 ```

-Thank you for joining me on this journey to explore the fascinating world of AI!
+Join me on this journey to explore the fascinating world of AI!

-**Work In Progress (WIP)**